coachchucksol/solcat/README.md

 # How to Use this Repo

-Instead of a guide in the readme here, I went through and annotated a lot of the code to help you understand what's going on.
+Instead of a guide in the README here, I went through and annotated a lot of the code to help you understand what's going on.
 I would highly recommend you deploying the program locally, and see if you can add any new features!

 [CHALLENGE] - Take this program and add a feature to take a small vault fee to unlock the vault early!